raspberrypilearning/challenge-discussion/en/step_1.md

 --- /print-only ---

 --- task ---
-‘emotes’ are a way of showing the personality of a character in a game.
+'emotes' are a way of showing the personality of a character in a game.
 They can use speech, sounds, movement and graphic effects, just like in Scratch.
 Do you play any games that use emotes?
 --- /task ---